Who Would Need a Student Visa?

 At the passport control, you will also be given your Residence Card, which is an important ID card that you should always carry with you throughout your time in Japan.

-After a lot of administrative steps, you have made it!
+You’ve made it!
 While it can be a daunting and stressful process, always be patient and meticulous when preparing the documents.
 If you have a clear purpose and can demonstrate that you have the means and the ability to study in Japan, you will be able to acquire the coveted student visa in Japan in no time.